jdevries3133/fast_grader/misc/marketing.md

 ## Advertising

-Since we are using Next.js (server side rendering), it should be possible to set up advertising.
+It should be possible to set up advertising.
 Removing the optional message bank component will make plenty of room for banner ads on both sides.

-## Guilt
+## Ad-blockers

-For people with ad blockers, it would be cool if we could do a dynamic component like "hi, this app was created by a New Jersey music teacher, Jack DeVries.
-You have currently spent $\_\_ of his money by using this website with an adblocker.
-Please turn your ad blocker off for this website.

-In the meantime, we should just do the spiel without anything fancy.
+For starters, just tell users that I am a teacher and ask kindly.
+Analytics will determine how big of a problem this is in time.

 ## Freemium

 We can enable additional features for $? per month:

+- Clickable UI
 - Message box sidebar
 - Mobile and tablet view (see wireframe)

+We will have tight control over who our users are; i.e. they will need to be signed into the google accounts bound to their classrooms to use the site.
+That means we can probably offer a free trial and resonably enforce that users are not jumping from trial to trial.

 ## School Districts